fex01/transparency-information-dictionary/README.md

 ### Collect Transparency Information From Traces

+Now how to go forward from transparency information encoded as tags in traces on the jaeger backend?
+Thats where the last function offered by our *tid-service* comes into play:

 #### 5) Request Formatted Transparency Information From Traces

 #### 6) Jaeger Backend Gets Queried Regarding All Services and Traces